GovReady/govready-q/deployment/rhel/README.md

     service supervisord restart
     service httpd restart

+GovReady-Q should now be running and accessible at your domain name.
+Follow the instructions in the [main README.md](../../README.md) for creating your first organization.

 ## Updating Deployment

 When there are changes to the GovReady Q software, pull new sources and restart processes with: